-This leaflet contains detailed information on a treatment with the medical name of 'aflibercept,' also known as Eylea.
+This leaflet contains detailed information on a treatment with the medical name of 'brolucizumab,' also known as Beovu.
 The leaflet includes information on the procedure, the risks and the benefits.

-What is Aflibercept (Eylea)?
+What is brolucizumab (Beovu)?

-If your doctor is suggesting Eylea treatment, it means your eye contains extra amounts of a protein called vascular endothelial growth factor (VEGF).
+If your doctor is suggesting Beovu treatment, it means your eye contains extra amounts of a protein called vascular endothelial growth factor (VEGF).
 It is one of the causes of leaky, abnormal blood vessels.
 The excess fluid that comes from these blood vessels can build up and lead to reduction in your vision.

-Eylea is designed to block VEGF.
-By blocking VEGF, Eylea may prevent damaged blood vessels from leaking fluid into the macula.
+Beovu is designed to block VEGF.
+By blocking VEGF, Beovu may prevent damaged blood vessels from leaking fluid into the macula.
 It is given by a course of injections into the eye.
-Long term, the number of injections will depend on how the ARMD responds to the treatment.